jsiegenthaler/hueget/README.md

 ## on (get and set)
 Turn a light on or off.
 On=true, Off=false.
 Valid for light or group.
+A group also supports all_on and any_on.

 ## bri (get and set)
 The brightness value to set the light to.
 Brightness is a scale from 1 (the minimum the light is capable of) to 254 (the maximum).